raspberrypilearning/3D-scene/en/step_7.md

 Name the `variable`{:class="block3variables"} to match its use, for example, `angle`.

 Keep the **For all sprites** box selected.
-This means that you will be able to use the variable in the code for any of your sprites or the Stage.
+This means that you will be able to use the `variable`{:class="block3variables"} in the code for any of your sprites or the Stage.

 ![Turn variable settings](images/turn-variable.png)